 With the rise of the digital supermodel there is no shortage of fitness inspiration (#fitspo) around us.
 Who hasn’t seen Karlie Kloss in some yogic pose, or admired Gigi Hadid sparring at a gritty New York boxing gym?
 Add in countless magazines featuring the trendiest of diets to date (“Is soup the new juice?”) and it’s not surprising that women feel pressure to achieve what is portrayed as an “ideal” body weight.
 But nearly 1 million Canadians are living with an eating disorder (ED) and millions more, according to the National Eating Disorder Information Centre (NEDIC), are struggling with unhealthy food and weight preoccupations.
 Even with increased awareness of mental illness, many still hold certain views about EDs that are incorrect and incredibly stigmatizing.
-Since this is Eating Disorder Awareness Week we tackle five common myths about eating disorders.
+We tackle five common myths about eating disorders.
 It’s only with information and support that we can make a difference.

 Myth: If you’re not starving yourself or bingeing and vomiting then it’s not an eating disorder.